 Come enjoy some good food, good fun, good music and a little scare as Leorose Sunset Beach presents a halloween costume party.
 Prizes will be given for the scariest and best costumes.
 This is an event you don't want to miss.

 Ride for Hope designated focus is cancer and it was established for the purpose of raising money to support initiatives related to health, wellness and human development in The Bahamas.
-The organization flagship fundraiser is "The Ride for Hope" - now a eleven year old bike-a-thon.
+The organization flagship fundraiser is "The Ride for Hope" - now a twelve year old bike-a-thon.
 The event includes a weekend full of events, riding, music and great weather.
 Without exception, every dollar raised by participants are applied to program support.

 The One Eleuthera Foundation in collaboration with the Cancer Society of Eleuthera and Family Medicine Center invite you to our Annual Pathway to Wellness, Health and Wellness Symposium.